rahulsangolli/swiggy-delivery-time-prediction/README.md

 Let me walk you through how the entire system works in the simplest possible way.
 <br/><br/>
 Once the project is set up, we run the FastAPI backend using the terminal.
-Below is a real screenshot from my terminal when I was testing the API locally:
+Below is a screenshot from my terminal when I was testing the API locally:
 </p>

 <p align="center">